 One of the most pressing problems for Sales Operations leaders is poor forecasting.
 Secret Service agents protect their boss.
 Sales operations leaders need to protect leadership by providing bullet-proof forecasts.

 Your CEO and Sales Leadership need an accurate forecast.
 Without it, their jobs – and by extension, yours – are at risk.
-Discover how the world’s top sales and marketing leaders meet aggressive revenue growth goals using the management methodology in our 10th annual workbook, How to Make Your Number in 2017, and every year thereafter.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Most people can calculate a forecast from your CRM with high school math.
 Do you look back afterwards to see how close your forecast was?
 I’ve met many sales ops leaders that consider being within 15% of actual as good.
 Seriously – how well will that go over with your CEO who answers to the Board?
 Bad forecasts drive bad decisions and erode senior leadership’s confidence.
 It’s not usually an issue of math, it’s the reliability of the input.